microsoft/pxt/common-docs/blocks/javascript-blocks.md

 The easiest way to write code that will convert cleanly back to blocks is to write the code using blocks and convert it to JavaScript.
-Many blocks have a very specifc structure to their JavaScript that must be followed in order to have them convert properly.
+Many blocks have a very specific structure to their JavaScript that must be followed in order to have them convert properly.
 If you have a piece of your code that does not convert, try looking at the block you were expecting and the JavaScript it produces.